-(Example:) "The Board of the above named charter school, operating under a current contract with a start date of and a six-year expiration date of requests that the SPCSA approve this request to amend its charter school contract with the SPCSA regarding the following (check all that apply): 1.
+(Example:) "The Board of the above named charter school, operating under a current contract with a start date of July 18, 2017 and a six-year expiration date of June 18, 2023 requests that the SPCSA approve this request to amend its charter school contract with the SPCSA regarding the following (check all that apply): 1.
 Dual-Credit Programs 2.
-EMOs: Amend charter contract with an EMO 3.
+EMOs: Amend charter contract with an EMO or CMO 3.
 Enrollment: Expand enrollment in existing grades and facilities 4.
 Enrollment: Expand enrollment in new grade levels 5.
-Enrollment: Eliminate a grade level or other educational services x_6.
+Enrollment: Eliminate a grade level or other educational services 6.
 Facilities: Acquire or construct a new or additional facility that will not affect approved enrollment 7.
 Facilities: Occupy additional sites 8.
-Facilities: Relocate or consolidate campuses 9 Facilities: Occupy a temporary facility
+Facilities: Relocate or consolidate campuses 9.
+Facilities: Occupy a temporary facility X 10.
+Other (specify): Change mission and vision statements (See full list above of RFA amendment types) Attach a copy of the document(s), including minutes, confirming approval of the RFA.